Dogechu/RL_FlappyBird/README.md

 ## Training and Implementation

-Most of the work was conducted in Jupyter notebooks, primarily executed on **Google Colab** to take advantage of available computing resources.
+Most of the work was conducted in Jupyter notebooks(Flapy_Bird.ipynb), primarily executed on **Google Colab** to take advantage of available computing resources.

 After extensive experimentation, both trained agents are capable of achieving **a score of at least 1000 without mistakes**.
 The trained models are stored in `.pkl` format within their respective directories.